PandesalPanpan/memory-card/README.md

 # Pokemon Memory Card

-Small React memory-card demo — click cards to shuffle them and try not to click the same Pokémon twice.
+Small React memory-card demo, click cards to shuffle them and try not to click the same Pokémon twice.
 Tracks current score and best score.

 ## Features
 - Grid of Pokémon cards